 Software Engineer and Principal Investigator on the CANDID effort

-Beyond the government, CANDID offers broad benefits to the commercial vehicle space—most cars and other vehicles rely on controller area networks for communication the same way tanks do.
-As vehicles become more interconnected, they are more vulnerable to cyberattacks—since 2012, the number of attacks on vehicles has greatly increased.
+Beyond the government, CANDID offers broad benefits to the commercial vehicle space—as most cars and other vehicles rely on controller area networks for communication the same way tanks do.
+As vehicles become more interconnected, they are more vulnerable to cyberattacks; since 2012, the number of attacks on vehicles has greatly increased.
 CANDID offers an effective, cost-efficient solution to the emerging market of controller area network security.

 Our CANDID commercial solution was made possible by technology from the CANDID project.